Large-Scale Mixed-Traffic and Intersection Control using Multi-agent Reinforcement Learning: Conclusion and Future Work

 We propose the first application of decentralized multi-agent reinforcement learning for large-scale mixed-traffic intersection control, where RL-driven RVs regulate some intersections while traffic signals control others.
 Unlike previous studies focused solely on signalized or unsignalized control, we explore their coexistence to optimize urban mobility.
 Our MARL-based approach enables RVs to adapt dynamically to local traffic conditions, offering a flexible alternative to static signals.
 Experiments on a 14-intersection real-world network (Colorado Springs, CO, USA) compare five configurations of mixed control against a fully signalized baseline.
 Traffic performance is evaluated using average waiting time and vehicle throughput.
 The results show that at 80\% RV penetration, $\overline{W}$ decreases by 20\% (from 6.17~$s$ to 5.09~$s$) while $Q$ increases by 9\% (from 454 to 493 vehicles per 500 seconds).
 This research examines the transition from conventional traffic signals to autonomous intersection management.
 With the rise of self-driving technology, our results suggest that integrating autonomous control can enhance traffic flow while reducing the need for static signals.
 By demonstrating these benefits, our study lays the groundwork for future developments in signal-free intersection systems.

 While our method shows promise in managing large-scale mixed traffic with combined control strategies, several limitations remain.
-The poor performance of the~$6U+8S$ configuration suggests that network geometry, vehicle route distribution, and suboptimal intersection selection may hinder congestion mitigation.
+First, although we adopt a Rainbow DQN-based MARL framework, it represents a relatively standard approach.
+In future work, we aim to explore more advanced architectures, such as graph-based MARL, attention mechanisms for agent coordination to improve learning efficiency and coordination under sparse and delayed rewards.
+Second, in practice, decentralized learning may strain onboard computational resources, and vehicle communication is often unreliable due to latency and packet loss.
+We plan to incorporate realistic V2X models and investigate model compression for efficient policy deployment.
+Third, the poor performance of the~$6U+8S$ configuration suggests that network geometry, vehicle route distribution, and suboptimal intersection selection may hinder congestion mitigation.
 To address this, we plan to explore adaptive intersection selection.
 We also plan to investigate how different origin-destination demands affect RV-controlled intersections.
 Finally, our study focuses solely on intersections, overlooking other road structures like one-way streets and roundabouts.
-Expanding our analysis to diverse network layouts will enhance the adaptability of our method to real-world traffic management. \end{CJK}
+Expanding our analysis to diverse network layouts will enhance the adaptability of our method to real-world traffic management.